 - Certain systemic diseases, such as cancer or AIDS

 Recent research has shown that gum disease may contribute to cardiovascular disease and stroke.
+There is a strong correlation between the amount of inflammation in the gums and the amount of inflammation in the arteries of the neck and heart.
 It may also be a factor in the delivery of pre-term, low birth weight babies, and in poorly-controlled blood sugar levels among diabetics.
 There is no doubt that preventing gum disease can save your teeth, gums and overall health.